Seatis/my-teaching-materials/exercises/project-exercises/README.md

  - [Palindrome searcher](#palindrome-searcher)
  - [Guess my number](#guess-my-number)

+### Experience points
+- Each project has a certain amount of experience points (XP) that can be earned by completing the project
+- To level up and journey safely to the next week's challenges make sure you earn at least 2 XP
+- *Tip: Go with 3XP if you're on __insane__ difficulty setting.*

 ## Anagram
+*1XP*

 ### What the hell is an anagram?
 > An anagram is direct word switch or word play, the result of rearranging the letters of a word or phrase to produce a new word or phrase, using all the original letters exactly once; for example, the word anagram can be rearranged into nag-a-ram.